picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.34 =

+ * Now accepts either class or tag or both for styling elements (such as date, author, etc. to display).
+When just using a tag, it will sorround the element with that tag.
+When using just a class, it will wrap the element between span tags and the given CSS class.
+Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) under **HTML & CSS Customization** for more info.
+ * Fixed bug on `post_status`, it used to show all published posts and if user was logged in, all private ones too.
+Now you can specify 'private' to just display private posts, and draft, publish, draft, etc (See **post_status** param on the [instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for more info).

 = 0.33 =
  * Fixes bug with thumbnail size on Widget.